-If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
+If the school has to use reasonable consequences due to the negative behaviour parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
 If these discussions cannot resolve the problem, a formal complaint can be made (see Complaints Policy)